Building Pointerly in public

 Second institutional purchase (and a shift)

-A second bulk purchase came in, this time 750 units from Australia.
-Downloads picked up slightly afterwards, suggesting the App Store algorithm noticed.
+After the first bulk purchase, the AppStore shows a second one, this time 750 units from Australia.
+Downloads picked up slightly afterwards, suggesting the App Store algorithm noticed it and accounted for it.
 More importantly it confirmed the first spike wasn’t a fluke — there’s some kind of B2B interest, likely education, that I haven’t done anything to attract.
 App Store doesn’t give me enough data to identify who or follow up.
 Keeping an eye on it.

 First institutional purchase

-Seven months in, a single-day spike of 500 downloads from an institutional purchase in France, maybe a school or some kind of organisation.
+4 months in, the AppStore shows a single-day spike of 500 downloads from an institutional purchase in France, maybe a school or some kind of organisation.
 My first instinct was excitement, my second was frustration: the App Store gives you no way to know who bought, why, or whether they’ll come back.
 Filed it as a signal worth watching, not worth acting on yet.

 First real feedback... one star.